 The consumer reporting agency must place the security freeze and send you a confirmation letter containing a unique PIN or password within ten business days of receiving your request.

-The law allows consumers to permanently or temporarily remove a security freeze from their credit files and also allow them to have their credit report released to a specific company.
+The law allows consumers to permanently or temporarily remove a security freeze from their credit files and also allows them to have their credit report released to a specific company.
 For example, a consumer may want to have their credit history available when refinancing their home or shopping for a car.
 Credit bureaus can charge Arizona consumers $5 each time they temporarily remove a security freeze.

 A credit reporting agency must temporarily lift a security freeze under reasonable circumstances within fifteen (15) minutes if the request is received via the electronic method selected by the agency or by phone during normal business hours.
-If the request is made by mail, the credit reporting agency has three (3) business days after reciving the consumers request to lift the freeze.
+If the request is made by mail, the credit reporting agency has three (3) business days after receiving the consumers request to lift the freeze.

 Consumers should carefully consider whether a credit freeze is right for them and, if necessary, plan ahead to arrange to remove the freeze before seeking a loan or new credit.
 For instance, while a freeze may offer benefits to the consumer, it may hinder or delay common applications, such as requests for cell phone service.
 Also, because creditors and issuers of credit often use different credit bureaus, consumers may need to place a freeze on their credit file with each of the major credit bureaus.
 Although these bureaus generally share information reported to them involving fraud or identity theft, they are not required to do so.